Druvamayor/devops-and-aws-cloud-computing/Devops-pipeline-with-jenkins-bucketS3-github/Readme.md

 ---

-# Building a DevOps Pipeline with Jenkins, Aws Ec2, Aws S3 for deploy a website from GitHub Repository
+# Deploy a Web Static to Aws Bucket from Github Repository Commit Pushed

 ## Problem